 If you have any questions or need further details, please don’t hesitate to call the Women’s Hearth at 509.455.4249.

-Our August Responsible Renter Class offerings will be on Thursday, August 13th from 9:00am – 2:30pm and again on Thursday, August 20th from 9:00am – 2:30pm at The Women’s Hearth, 920 w 2nd ave.
+Our November Responsible Renter Class offerings will be on Friday, November 6th from 9:00am – 2:30pm and again on Friday, November 20th from 9:00am – 2:30pm at The Women’s Hearth, 920 w 2nd ave.
 All three sections of the curriculum will be taught on each day.
 Please have participants arrive by 8:45am.
 Participants will need to pre-register for the class and there is a class size limit of 6 people.
-These classes will be for people identifying as women only, however this may change for the future classes.

 Spots will be filled on a first come first serve basis.
 Participants can register by email (email@example.com) or by calling 509-455-4249.
 Be sure to specify which day you are registering for.
 Please check our website (help4women.org/responsible-renters) for updates on when our next class will be.